 Oh well!
-Certainly I don’t let this kind fear get in my way, but it is a concern.
+Certainly, I don’t let this kind of fear get in my way, but it is a concern.

 So what to do to prevent getting sick or what to do if you do get sick?

-What if I feel lonely while traveling solo
+4. What if I feel lonely while traveling solo?

-However, sometimes I also love to meet and share thoughts and have some travel chat with like-minded people.
+However, sometimes I also love to meet and share thoughts and have some travel chats with like-minded people.

 And, to be honest, I noticed that it is much easier to make friends when you travel on your own than when you are with somebody else.
 Probably because you are naturally more open to socializing and that’s something that people feel it.
 It’s the law of attraction coming into play.